-This course is primarily a study of classical mechanics -- with thermodynamics -- for students aspiring to professional academic degrees in the fields of physical science, various engineering specialties, and mathematics.
+This course is primarily a study of electricity and magnetism, with optics, for students aspiring to academic degrees in the fields of the physical, or health sciences, and mathematics.
 The delivery of instruction uses both text and lectures.
 The lectures will parallel the text but add detail that may not be in the text.
 Also, the text may cover details not in the lecture.
 The student must be alert to both text and lectures.
 Further, multimedia will be used to further enhance and reinforce concepts.
 The student is responsible for these presentations as well.
 The student will be involved in reading information or problems and using critical thinking skills and mathematics to organize the information or to arrive at an answer; also requires student writing skills in order to communicate the information acquired in a written format.
 (ICOs 1,2,3,4)